Carbon pricing and CBAMs; what, why, how?

 Pricing carbon: taxes or trading

 Carbon prices can be levied through fixed rate taxes on goods and services.
-This is known as a ‘carbon tax’ and includes taxes such as the Carbon Price Support (CPS).
+This is known as a ‘carbon tax’ and includes taxes such as the Carbon Price Support (CPS) in the UK.

 Proponents of a carbon tax say that it is a simple method of reducing emissions by applying a cost to carbon as it provides greater price certainty and administrative simplicity.
 Carbon taxes can be tailored to suit different sectors, with different prices, and can (in theory) provide longer term clarity on carbon costs than a market driven carbon price.